sugatmoon/Calculater/README.md

 # Calculater
-It is the basic calulater which perform only simple addition.
+This is the basic calulater which perform only simple addition.
 Its give some littel-bit user interface.